 Ultimately, Commissioner Cambridge of the Fair Work Commission in Sydney held that although the employee was dismissed for a valid reason involving her serious misconduct, the significant procedural defects evident in respect of the determination and implementation of the dismissal of the employee have rendered the summary dismissal to have been harsh and unreasonable.
 The employee’s dismissal had been found to have been unfair in this instance.

-Importance of Procedure in Serious Misconduct Dismissal
+Importance of Procedure in Aggressive Behaviour allegations

-The case of Michelle Rawson v Mudgee Golf Club Ltd before the Fair Work Commission in Sydney, demonstrates that despite having a valid reason for dismissal, deficiencies in the process and a flawed workplace investigation may still render the dismissal unfair.
+The case of Michelle Rawson v Mudgee Golf Club Ltd before the Fair work Commission in Sydney, demonstrates that despite having a valid reason for dismissal, deficiencies in the process and a flawed workplace investigation may still render the dismissal unfair.
 Even in the absence of a special human resources team, an employer will still be required to have basic common sense in regards to what is fundamentally fair.

 This includes putting forward the allegations to the employee, ideally in person or via phone/Zoom, allowing the employee to respond within a reasonable timeframe and a show-cause process that ensures fundamental fairness and natural justice.